 - Data Protection or Replications

-Robust cloud security offers multiple layers of security, and can be managed in a single application via a web-based interface.
-This provides IT Security Specialists with several benefits, including more visibility into the overall security posture of the organization, the ability to control, monitor, and remediate security problems more quickly, and a reduced reliance upon appliance hardware to enforce network security at their organizations.
+Cloud security offers multiple layers of security such as sandboxing and dns protection, and can be managed in a single application via a web-based interface.
+This provides IT Security Specialists with several benefits, including more visibility into the overall security posture of the organization, the ability to control, monitor, and remediate security problems more quickly, and a reduced reliance upon appliance hardware to secure their organizations.

-In an enterprise organization of 1000 or more employees, cloud security solutions can also reduce telecommunications and bandwidth costs for traffic inspection, particularly if the organization has two or more offices that are separated by large distances.
-If an enterprise organization is backhauling traffic 1000 miles or more, to and from an office with more than 100 workers, it is possible to fund the entire cloud security solution simply by recouping these telco and backhaul costs.
+In an enterprise organization of 1000 or more employees, implementing cloud security can also reduce telecommunications and bandwidth costs for traffic inspection, particularly if the organization has two or more offices that are separated by large distances.
+If an enterprise organization is backhauling traffic 1000 miles or more, to and from an office with more than 100 workers, it is possible to fund cloud security simply by recouping these telco and backhaul costs.